Hasherino/mini-CRM/README.md

 ### How to authenticate

 - Use the `POST api/auth/login` route with admin credentials, to get a token.
-- Attatch the token to every request you send (all possible routes can be found in the Postman collection file found in the root directory)
+- Attatch the token to every request you send. (all possible routes can be found in the Postman collection file found in the root directory)